 But rose water is also associated with health.
-In addition to an association with sexual health, this fragrant extract is antioxidant-rich.
+In addition to its association with sexual health, this fragrant extract is antioxidant-rich.
 It’s also known to soothe sore throats.
-And according to a 2011 study, it may also be a mood enhancer.
+According to a 2011 study, it may also be a mood enhancer.
 What better to get you in the mood for love than an ingredient that puts you in a good mood?

 You don’t need to be a bartender to make this easy Champagne cocktail

-I originally made this Champagne cocktail recipe because I wanted everyone to feel like they can make an exotic cocktail, even those who don’t know how to cook.
+I originally made this Champagne cocktail recipe because I wanted everyone to feel like they could make an exotic cocktail, even those who don’t know how to cook.
 So forget hiring a bartender for your next party.
-Just get a bottle of good, quality rose water and stock up on mid-priced, Brut-style Champagne or sparkling wine, (I often use a modestly priced Cava to make this drink), and wow your guests with this elegant and aromatic drink.
+Just get a bottle of good, quality rose water and stock up on mid-priced, Brut-style Champagne or sparkling wine or Prosecco.
+I often use a modestly priced Cava in the $10 range to make this drink.
+Just find a bottle of Brut-style bubbly you find delicious and wow your guests with this elegant and aromatic drink.